 Look Into Bartering

-Each of these 10 ways to reduce business costs focuses on making an alternate decision that can save you money.
-If you are able to adopt a "business cost friendly" mindset, many of these smart decisions will become second nature and eventually work their way into all of your business decisions, helping you reduce your business costs every day.
+Each of these ten ways to reduce business costs focuses on making an alternate decision that can save you money.
+If you can adopt a "business cost-friendly" mindset, helping you reduce your business costs every day.
+Many of these smart decisions will become second nature and eventually work their way into all of your business decisions.